UCLComputerScience/COMP0016_2020_21_Team25/API Plugin/README.md

 `{result[0]}` returns `"Hello"` - **array indexing starts at 0**.

-Note that indexing rules still apply - accessing an index outside of the range of the array will throw an exception.
+Note that indexing rules still apply - accessing an index outside the range of the array will throw an exception.

 Also note that if the array is nested in some map(s), prefix the array name with the names of the maps that contain it, using **map notation**.